-We also define Free Cash Flow as the net cash flows provided by operating activities, less the cash impact of purchases of property and equipment.
+We also define Free Cash Flow as the net cash flows provided by operating activities, adjusted for the impact of restricted cash, less the cash impact of purchases of property and equipment.
 We believe that this financial measure provides meaningful information for evaluating our overall financial performance for the comparative periods as it facilitates an assessment of funds available to satisfy current and future obligations and fund acquisitions.
 Below is a reconciliation of Free Cash Flow to net cash provided by operating activities as computed in accordance with U.S. GAAP.

-Year Ended (Per share amounts) December 31, 2013 ecember 31, 2012 D ecember 31, 2011 Net cash provided by operating activities \$ 93,471 \$ 76,519 \$ 76,410 Purchases of property and equipment (23,680) (24,684) (22,487) Free cash flow \$ 69,791 \$ 51,835 \$ 53,923
+Year Ended (Per share amounts) December 31, 2014 December 31, 2012 Net cash provided by operating activities \$ 79,172 \$ 93,471 \$ 76,519 Adjustment for impact of restricted cash 23,370 Purchases of property and equipment (24,754) (23,680) (24,684) Free cash flow \$ 77,788 \$ 69,791 \$ 51,835